-“We went over that with Mister Abdul Hassan,” she explained, diplomatically.
+“We went over that with Mister Abdul Hassan,” she explained, diplomatically, leaning into the picture.
 “I was under the impression he would be here to meet us.”

 “I am Beshy, Chief Pilot,” exclaimed Yul, sticking a thumb in his own chest.
 I thought he was gonna rip his shirt open, reveal his red S. Instead, seeing that Jodi was doing all the talking, he tried addressing me once again, inquiring: “You are pilot?”

 “We’re not pilots,” said Jodi.
 “We are appraisers.”